-Since 1996, the Cancer Center at Northeast Georgia Medical Center (NGMC) has been participating in cancer clinical trials and is currently a partner with a variety of nationally known research networks all across the country, including the following:
+The Cancer Center at Northeast Georgia Medical Center (NGMC) has been participating in cancer clinical trials since 1996 and often partners with a variety of nationally known research networks across the country.

 By partnering with many different national oncology groups, NGMC and its physicians are able to offer cutting-edge clinical trials to our patients, including trials for chemotherapy, radiation therapy and surgery for virtually all tumor sites including breast, lung and prostate cancers, three of the sites most often diagnosed in northeast Georgia.

 By offering clinical trials to patients, physicians and clinical staff in the Cancer Center provide the very latest treatment options available.
 Most of the trials combine treatments that have proven effective with an additional drug or a different drug dose.
 Many times, patients in trials may have the chance to receive a drug that has shown promise in smaller studies but is not yet commercially available.

 If you have questions about these trials, talk to your physician or call NGMC’s Cancer Center at (770) 219-8800.

 - How do clinical trials work?